3 Techniques for Sharpening Your Critical Thinking Skills

 Check out these tips for how to sharpen your critical thinking skills:

 1. Realize that many of your thoughts aren’t your own.
 How many thoughts do you have rolling around in your head that came from others?
 As you grew up, you absorbed the ideas of your elders.
 You also learned cultural norms to avoid conflict and fit in.

 * Think back to when you were a child.
-Was there a family member who had a habit of making disparaging remarks about life and everyone in it?
+Was there a family student who had a habit of making disparaging remarks about life and everyone in it?
 There’s a good chance that person’s thoughts are still echoing in your subconscious, even today.

 * Scientists call these contagious ideas “memes.”
 Memes have the power to travel from person to person through verbal communication.